HimadeepRagiri/MLOps-Telecom-Churn-Detection/README.md

 python run_pipeline.py
 ```

-This runs all the stages: ingestion, cleaning, feature engineering, training, evaluation, and deployment to a local Docker container running a Streamlit app.
+This runs all the stages: ingestion, cleaning, feature engineering, training and evaluation.

 ### 🪜 Run Unit Tests